perrutquist/Structured.jl/README.md

 Individual fields can have docstrings, if the type itself has one.
 (As in the example below.)

-It is usually best to create entirely new types for use with StructuredOutputs output, rather than re-using existing types that may have names, field names, and docstrings that might be less helpful to the LLM.
+It is usually best to create entirely new types for use with structured outputs, rather than re-using existing types that may have names, field names, and docstrings that might be less helpful to the LLM.

 ## Supported Types